Geborgen/nordic-souls/README.md

 #### Pagefile

 Large modlists require a lot of memory.
 If there isn't enough memory, it might fail to allocate more and cause a memory-related crash.
 You can fix this with a pagefile, which essentially acts as virtual memory.
-A

 To prevent memory crashes, perform the following steps to increase your pagefile size.